RuqiBai/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a fifth year Ph.D student of Electrical and Computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Dr. David I. Inouye</a>.
-I have worked in <a href="https://ir.baidu.com/">Baidu</a> for three years after completion my bachelor's degree.
-My research interests include causal representation learning and robustness in machine learning.
+I have worked in <a href="https://ir.baidu.com/">Baidu</a> before my Ph.D. career.
+My research interests include Trustworthy and Reliable AI/ML, especially from causal perspective.